Mid 19th C, pine and zelkova, Kyung Ki Do Provence. Made from valued wood; has coin wealth motif lock-plate; certified.

 32” h.
 34½” h.
 22¼” d.

-Originally this chest was painted a dark color.
-It was stripped to reveal the beautiful wood grain zelkova (a type of elm) is known for.
-The grain patterns provide a decorative touch to an otherwise rather ordinary but essential piece of furniture in a Korean household.
+Originally this chest was lacquered a dark color but stripped and left the way it is in the Korean warehouse when the beautiful wood grain of the highly prized zelkova is revealed.
+This grain pattern provides a decorative touch to an otherwise ordinary but essential piece of furniture in a Korean household.
 Rice was the staple of the Korean diet.
-A Yi family’s income was measured in rice.
-Today, this chest would look great as a bedside or sofa-side table.
+A Yi or Chosen family’s income was measured in rice.